 Lastly, the size of the burrs themselves will also make a difference to the quality of the grind.
 Broadly speaking, the larger the burrs the better the grind and the faster the process.

-Top 6 best coffee grinder for french press reviews
+Top 6 best coffee grinders for french press reviews of 2018

 The Breville Smart Grinder Pro uses stainless steel conical burrs to do its work.